Westwoodlabs/strichliste-backend/README.md

 strichliste ([ʃtʀɪçˈlɪstə], German word for tally sheet) is a tool to replace a tally sheet inside a hackerspace.
 It is the first project developed by the hackerspace bootstrap organization.
 It’s aim is to provide a no-frills, easy-to-setup and -to-use solution for managing your organization’s snack bar.

+## Prebuild production version

+A prebuilded production version with bundled front- and backend of the project can be found at [strichliste-docker](https://github.com/Westwoodlabs/strichliste-docker)

 ## How it works?

 The processes implemented by strichliste inherently assumes to be used by a trusted audience.
 Each user intending to buy something from your kiosk is required to have a user account with strichliste.
 This can be done by registering your username (no other data is required).